gumaerc-testorg/9.52-b-spring-2001/content/pages/readings.md

 C. Kline and B. Blumberg (1999) The art and science of synthetic character design.
 In: *Proc.
 AISB 1999 Symposium on AI and Creativity in Entertainment and Visual Art, Edinburgh, Scotland.*

-Humphrys, Mark. "[Action Selection in a Hypothetical House Robot: Using those RL Numbers](http://cogprints.org/448/)."
+Humphrys, Mark. "{{% resource_link "bacc33d2-ad81-4fc2-a0ec-6401613c3ae1" "Action Selection in a Hypothetical House Robot: Using those RL Numbers" %}}."
 In *Proceedings Proceedings of the First International ICSC Symposia on Intelligent Industrial Automation (IIA-96) and Soft Computing*.
 Edited by Peter G. Anderson and Kevin Warwick.
 Reading, England, 1996, pp. 216-222.

-———. "[Action Selection Methods using Reinforcement Learning](https://pdfs.semanticscholar.org/8e08/e53dedf21b29a98b9a92c8aa3a985aba5480.pdf)."
+———. "{{% resource_link "f982cf85-f8c4-48c8-8239-f1facfed940d" "Action Selection Methods using Reinforcement Learning" %}}."
 In *Proceedings from Animals to Animats 4: Proceedings of the Fourth International Conference on Simulation of Adaptive Behavior*.
 Edited by Pattie Maes, Maja Mataric, Jean-Arcady Meyer, Jordan Pollack and Stewart W. Wilson.
 Massachusetts, USA, 1996, pp. 135-144.

-Beaugrand, Jacques P. "[Relative Importance of Initial Individual Differences, Victory and Defeat Experiences, and Assessment Accuracy During Hierarchy Formation: A Simulation Study](http://cogprints.org/1965/)." *Behavioural Processes* 41 (1997): 177-192.
+Beaugrand, Jacques P. "{{% resource_link "eb64df47-1bb0-48b5-95c1-49cf3b375e15" "Relative Importance of Initial Individual Differences, Victory and Defeat Experiences, and Assessment Accuracy During Hierarchy Formation: A Simulation Study" %}}." *Behavioural Processes* 41 (1997): 177-192.

-Humphrys, Mark. "[Towards Self-organising Action Selection.](http://cogprints.org/450/)" *Technical Report, Technical Report no. 255*, Department of Computer Science, University of Essex, 1995.
+Humphrys, Mark. "{{% resource_link "09cf38d3-036a-43eb-91c2-8aa6dcea28f4" "Towards Self-organising Action Selection." %}}" *Technical Report, Technical Report no. 255*, Department of Computer Science, University of Essex, 1995.

-Prem, Erich. "[Epistemic Autonomy in Models of Living Systems](http://cogprints.org/168/)."
+Prem, Erich. "{{% resource_link "393d5858-5996-446e-836b-61160ebdfe95" "Epistemic Autonomy in Models of Living Systems" %}}."
 In *Proceedings Fourth European Conference on Artificial Life.* Edited by Phil Husbands and Inman Harvey.
 Brighton, Great Britain, 1997, pp. 2-9.

-Oliphant, M. "[Evolving Cooperation in the Non-iterated Prisoner's Dilemma: The Importance of Spatial Organization](https://www.cs.bham.ac.uk/~xin/papers/EllisYaoCEC07.pdf)."
+Oliphant, M. "{{% resource_link "d9a49beb-dcc6-4a39-ae92-7d26990dae3b" "Evolving Cooperation in the Non-iterated Prisoner's Dilemma: The Importance of Spatial Organization" %}}."
 In *Proceedings Proceedings of the Fourth Artificial Life Workshop*.
 Edited by R. Brooks and Maes.
 Boston, MA, 1998, pp. 349-352.

 ## Beauty/Images of Women